-According to 2014-2016 Census figures, in Santa Barbara County 68667,953-880 people (1615.69% of residents) are still-living below the federal poverty level (compared to 11.9% in 2007).
-There are approximately 20197,475-412 (2+20.3% or more about than one in five) of the County's children living in poverty (compared to 13.5% in 2007).
+According to 2016 Census figures, in Santa Barbara County 66,880 people (15.9% of residents) are living below the federal poverty level (compared to 11.9% in 2007).
+There are approximately 19,412 (20% or about one in five) of the County's children living in poverty (compared to 13.5% in 2007).
 Our poverty rates reflect the impacts of a weakened economy and the slow and prolonged recovery from the Great Recession, and drastic cuts in health and human services programs at the Federal and State levels.
 All of these factors have disproportionately affected low income seniors as well as children and families, leaving their "basic" needs of food, shelter, personal and financial security, health and welfare at risk of being unmet and leading to food insecurity, diminished health, and homelessness.

 For those workers and their families who are getting by living paycheck to paycheck with little to no assets to fall back on, the loss of a job or serious illness can plunge their families into poverty.
 Many will turn to government-run safety net programs for help.
 Cumulative cuts to county-administered health and human services programs add up to a loss of more than \$2.4 billion in state and federal funds since June 2001.
 Additionally, nationwide, food stamp benefits saw a \$5 billion reduction in November 2013 when Congress allowed a recession-era boost to expire.
-Though there have been modest restorations over the past couple of years, too many core public services are underfunded following years of deep cuts.
+Though there have been modest restorations too many core public services are underfunded following years of deep cuts.
 The shrinking public safety net has put extreme pressure on underfunded faith-based and community-based organizations to "catch" these needy families.
 If the safety net, "public" or "non-public," cannot respond to the growing need to temporarily assist those in need until their economic conditions improve, more residents will fall into poverty.